Can we break it? 9 business continuity plan testing scenarios

 As part of the test, you’ll want to make sure that your DR team knows their responsibilities and how to communicate with the rest of the organization.

 - How will personnel be notified?
-Are they expected to come into work?
+Are they expected to come to work?

 - If a prolonged work stoppage occurs, does HR and Accounting know how it impacts payroll?